cyanomys/cyans-index/src/site/notes/Index/Neon Soul/2 Lore/Overview.md

 ---
-{"dg-publish":true,"dg-path":"Neon Soul/2 Lore/Overview.md","permalink":"/neon-soul/2-lore/overview/","updated":"2023-11-03T00:06:28.957-04:00"}
+{"dg-publish":true,"dg-path":"Neon Soul/2 Lore/Overview.md","permalink":"/neon-soul/2-lore/overview/","updated":"2023-11-03T00:53:39.164-04:00"}
 ---

 > [!note] Taylre's Note
+> This is my version of Nova Praxis, which has **these main differences** from the book:
+> - [[Index/Neon Soul/3 Locations/Earth\|Earth]] is inhabited and they don't like the Coalition
+> - The [[Index/Neon Soul/2 Lore/Timeline of Future Past\|Timeline of Future Past]] is vastly different and more realistic in scale (if not particularly precise...don't think about it too hard, I certainly haven't.)
+> - We understand our advanced technology & hacking is possible
+> - TAPs are a step between being a raw human and having a nanite brain (and provide compatibility with the Interface Zero rules)
+> - Simulacra and gene splicing exist/are a bigger deal
+> - This summary is actually concise and in a logical order
+>
-> This is my version of Nova Praxis, which has the main difference that Earth is inhabited and that this summary is actually concise (unlike the book).
-I actually wrote almost all of this by hand, with the exception of letting Chat GPT generate Earth's geopolitics for me and summarize the pages of space information from Nova Praxis.
-I've tried really hard to keep this under a 25m read and put in lots of headings so it's skimmable.
-Pretty much every high-level thing you need to know is in The State of Things and you can otherwise ask me questions about stuff, but I would be extremely flattered if you read onward :3
+> I actually wrote almost all of this by hand, with the exception of letting Chat GPT generate Earth's geopolitics for me and summarize the many pages of space geopolitics from Nova Praxis. *All the high-level stuff you need to know is in The State of Things and you can otherwise just ask me questions, but I would be extremely flattered if you read onward :3*
+>
+> (Also you can read the book if you want for inspiration, but don't expect me to know everything in it and use this as your primary source for what is True.)

-Let's say you just woke up from being cryogenically frozen in 2023, and it's 2223.
+Let's say you just woke up from being cryogenically frozen in 2023, and it's 2185.
 Here's what you'll need to know.
 # The State of Things
 The Singularity happened.
 That is to say, a sentient super-intelligent AI woke up, advanced human understanding of science by millenia in just a few months.
 But before it could solve world peace or the climate change problem for us, it got taken out by a solar flare, and all the kings horses and all the kings men couldn't put humpty dumpty back together again.
 And society collapsed for a while.